applicdev/applic.dev-inspect/README.md

 ## Inspect – ApplicDev

-An interactive viewer to test, compare and export your graphics to platform standards –
+Inspect is an interactive viewer that allows you to test, compare, and export your graphics in accordance with platform standards –